explosion/spaCy/website/docs/api/entityruler.md

 The EntityRuler lets you add spans to the [`Doc.ents`](/api/doc#ents) using token-based rules or exact phrase matches.
 It can be combined with the statistical [`EntityRecognizer`](/api/entityrecognizer) to boost accuracy, or used on its own to implement a purely rule-based entity recognition system.
-After initialization, the component is typically added to the processing pipeline using [`nlp.add_pipe`](/api/language#add_pipe).
+The pipeline component is available in the
+[processing pipeline](/usage/processing-pipelines) via the ID `"entity_ruler"`.
 For usage examples, see the docs on
 [rule-based entity recognition](/usage/rule-based-matching#entityruler).

 ## EntityRuler.\_\_init\_\_ {#init tag="method"}